12B Merrion Court

 BUS SERVICES FROM THE HOTEL:

-The Davenport Hotel is located in the Dublin city centre and there are a number of bus routes which pass the hotel, please contact reception for advice on which bus is most suitable for your journey.
+The Davenport Hotel is located in Dublin city centre and there are a number of bus routes which pass the hotel, please contact reception for advice on which bus is most suitable for your journey.

 DUN LAOGHAIRE FERRY TERMINAL